 Asparagus can be stored in the fridge for up to 5 days before cooking.
 You can store it upright in a glass of water as you would flowers, or wrap it in damp paper towels and place it in a plastic bag.

 If you enjoyed this recipe, please leave us a rating or a comment.
 It helps other wonderful people connect with our food.

-White Asparagus with Hollandaise Sauce and Spring Herbs
+White Asparagus with Hollandaise Sauce and Fresh Herbs

 - 1 pound white asparagus ends trimmed

 Blender Hollandaise Sauce with Spring Herbs

 - 2 large egg yolks